 If you believe there has been a violation of the EEO policy or harassment based on the protected classes outlined above, including sexual harassment, please use the following complaint procedure.
 The Library District expects employees to make a timely complaint to enable a prompt investigation and correct any behavior that may be in violation of this policy.

-Report the incident to the Manager of Human Resources or the Director of Administrative Services who will investigate the matter and take corrective action.
+Report the incident to the Manager of Human Resources or the Director of Marketing and Human Relations who will investigate the matter and take corrective action.
 Your complaint will be kept as confidential as practicable.
 If you prefer not to go to either of these individuals with your complaint, you should report the incident to your supervisor.

 If the Library District determines that an employee’s behavior is in violation of this policy, disciplinary action will be taken against the offending employee, up to and including termination of employment.